Skip to main content

 Excluding specific listings

-When creating a rule-based promotion, you can explicitly exclude up to 100 listings from the promotion.
-A promotion can have multiple rules, however exclusions are limited to a maximum of 100 parent items when entering inventory item IDs or listing IDs, or when choosing from live inventory.
+When creating a rule-based discount, you can explicitly exclude up to 100 listings from being discounted.
+A discount can have multiple rules, however exclusions are limited to a maximum of 100 parent items when entering inventory item IDs or listing IDs, or when choosing from live inventory.

-You can specify IDs to exclude from a promotion using either:
+You can specify IDs to exclude from a discount using either:

 • listingId values – As used by either the Trading API or the Inventory API.